ling-k/MazeSolver/README.md

 This is the course project for Mobile Robotics.
 The components of the project include SLAM, motion planning, robot following, and creativity task.

+# Part 1

+# Part 2

-# Usage
+# Part 3

-Fixed-point cruise to find the robot: roslaunch final_project all.launch
-Random cruise to find robots: roslaunch final_project all2.launch
+Fixed-point cruise to find the robot: roslaunch final_project all.launch Random cruise to find robots: roslaunch final_project all2.launch

-# Description of feature pack：
+## Description of feature pack：
 final_project: The main package include starting launch files for the project.

 maze_gmapping: The package for the Robot 1 gmapping